bgswan-shopify/project-planning/README.md

 * Optionally use [Milestones](https://github.com/bgswan-shopify/project-planning/milestones) for GSD phases
 * For further out stories a [project note](https://github.com/bgswan-shopify/project-planning/projects/1#card-23547968) rather than an issue can be used

-## Task Breakdown
+## Task
 * Task is a checkbox item on the [associated issue](https://github.com/bgswan-shopify/project-planning/issues/1)
-* Task breakdown item as a title describing the task
+* Task breakdown item has a title describing the task
 * Add handle of who is working on it once it is started
 * Create a PR when a task is started
 * Add a link to the PR on the task breakdown